MrSleeps/FrigateTimelapser/README.md

 ## How to get it running..

-You can run it locally via node (and maybe PM2) or via Docker:
+You can run it locally via node (and maybe PM2) or via Docker.

+## Running locally.

 You can either build it yourself or grab it from DockerHub.